byodd/computer-science-notes/README.md

-Welcome to my **obsidian vault**, this is where I take and organize my notes as I journey through learning computer science.
+Welcome, this is where I take and organize my notes as I journey through learning computer science.
 ## Context
 As of starting this vault, I am in the final year of my BSc in Computer Science.
 However, this vault will not only document my current learning but also integrate knowledge gained throughout my academic journey so far.

 My **goals** with this vault are to :
 1. Build a comprehensive, personal knowledge base for computer science.